fermandino/Venmito-fermandino/README_File_Load_Analyze.md

 ## **Description**

-This solution aims to consolidate and analyze data from multiple disparate sources to extract meaningful insights for Venmito, a payment company.
+This solution aims to consolidate and analyze data from multiple sources to extract meaningful insights for Venmito, a payment company.
 The solution reads, loads, and integrates data from the following formats:

 - **JSON**  (`people.json`) – Contains client information
 - **YAML** (`people.yml`) – Additional client data